bdraco/nexia/README.md

 ### Service `request_pending`

-Return if a requested multiselect sensor change is pending.
+Return if a triggered sensor selection is pending.
 No arguments are passed to this service.

 ### Service `async_shutdown`